GuildCrafts/web-development-js/_goals/_drafts/330-Roam-Travel-App.md

 The client has provided basic wireframes and user stories (broken into sprints).
 In some cases, these requirements may be vague or incomplete.

+## Context

+This goal will give you experience building an app from a set of client needs. **The goal is to gain experience working on a development project in a group while navigating a client's feature list.**

+Choose this goal if you’ve already build full-stack JavaScript apps are are interested in leveling-up your skills.
+Roam requires that you implement authentication- not a trivial task!
+This will be an immersive, intensive, and highly structured study.

 ### Recommended Pace

 The client contract consists of three core sprints and four bonus sprints.
-Each sprint contains a set of user stories. **The goal is to gain experience working on a development project in a group while navigating a client's feature list.**
+Each sprint contains a set of user stories.

 You will work in a group of 2, and we expect you to **pair program** for the majority of the time you're writing code.